gimenete/gimenete/README.md

 I'm a GitHub Actions Engineer.
 I live in Saragossa, Spain.
 You can follow me on [Twitter](https://twitter.com/gimenete).
 DMs are open.

 I move millions of records, pixels, or datapoints with my code.
-But more importantly I work with hundreds of engineers to develop tools used by millions.
+But more importantly I work with hundreds of engineers, managers and users to develop products used by millions.

 A bit about me: